SysBioOncology/spotlight_docker/README.md

-# Integrating histopathology and transcriptomics for spatial profiling of the tumor microenvironment: a melanoma case study
+# Integrating histopathology and transcriptomics for spatial tumor microenvironment profiling in a melanoma case study

 > Pipeline has been successfully tested with fresh frozen (FF) slides only.
 Currently, only the TF models for SKCM (melanoma) are readily available in /data/TF_models.